cdelgehier/oio-docs/doc/source/user-guide/openiocli.rst

     # export OIO_ACCOUNT=my_account

-Note here that we use environment variables but we could also use the command-line arguments ``--oio-ns`` and ``--oio-account``.
+Note here that we use environment variables but you could also use the command-line arguments ``--oio-ns`` and ``--oio-account``.